andersen-im/sagaquizer/README.md

-# sagaquizer
+# Sagaquizer

-A tool for creating quizzes about books using GPT
+This python application takes books as input and generates quizzes with the help of OpenAI's GPT models.